 Another example of a Sacred Cow is the key person in the field that runs the operation.
 Make sure you have a number 2 person that is just as good; they just don’t have the title… Yet.
 In addition, every key person in management should drive a succession plan.
 In order to have that happen, the company should have a succession plan in place for its leaders from the CEO on down.
 Someone can have direct reports under the Sacred Cow in operations.
 Furthermore, this does not mean that the Sacred Cow controls everything.
 Have the subordinates that run key areas document their day-to-day functions.
 Finally, develop a relationship with those key subordinates.
 Talk to them about training and potentially moving into bigger roles in the future.

 The last example is the Sacred CFO Cow.
 Have a strong Controller that reports to the CFO.
 Have the CFO document key functions.
 In addition, the CEO should know those key contacts – legal, banker, insurance, etc. Develop a strong team underneath the CFO to prevent the CFO from becoming the Sacred CFO Cow.
 It never hurts to continue networking and meet professionals that you may want to hire one day.

 The objective is to not allow Sacred Cows to be born in the first place.
 We know that they take control and abuse it.
 But if you do have Sacred Cows in your organization, then you need to deal with it.
 Build out the number 2 and number 3 person.
 Every company should also build a succession plan for key employees.
-And most importantly, do not allow your company to be held hostage by anyone!
+And most importantly, do not allow your company to be held hostage by anyone due lack of succession planning!
 Be the trusted advisor your CEO needs and access the How to be a Wingman guide.